SudeepParajuli/OracleDbInstallation/README.md

 Requirement :

 - Ansible
-- Centos 7 as a deployment server
+- Centos 7 as a deployment server  ( 8gb minimum and 50gb storage)

 Download from Oracle support the Oracle installation files: